roseengineering/openstack-playbooks/README.md

 the internet.

-The playbook builds a very minimal Ubuntu server with the the appropriate network settings and the passed hostname.
+The playbook builds a very minimal Ubuntu server with the appropriate network settings and the passed hostname.

 Please be aware that adding a graphic card might change the name of one of your network ports.